 Detailed Reading List

-The following texts will be provided to participants as part of the curriculum of the Institute and as useful resources for teaching the novel to students.
+The following texts were provided to participants as part of the curriculum of the Institute and as useful resources for teaching the novel to students.

 Moby-Dick by Herman Melville, Third Norton Critical Edition (Norton, 2017) The Third Norton Critical Edition of Moby-Dick is based on Hershel Parker’s revision of the 1967 text edited by Harrison Hayford and Hershel Parker.
 It includes illustrations, maps, background and source materials, contemporary reviews, and essays by Melville scholars, including Institute faculty Mary K. Bercaw Edwards, Wyn Kelley, Timothy Marr, and Robert K. Wallace.
 One of the great strengths of this third edition is the inclusion of commentary on Moby-Dick from its publication in 1851 right into the 21st century to investigate why Moby-Dick—boisterous, beautiful, filled with soaring language, forever questioning, and nearly 200 years old—is more popular than ever.